- Python Basic Tutorial

 import smtplib smtpObj = smtplib.SMTP( [host [, port [, local_hostname]]] )

-host: This is the host running your SMTP server.
-You can specifiy IP address of the host or a domain name like tutorialspoint.com.
+host − This is the host running your SMTP server.
+You can specify IP address of the host or a domain name like tutorialspoint.com.
 This is optional argument.

-An SMTP object has an instance method called sendmail, which will typically be used to do the work of mailing a message.
-It takes three parameters:
+An SMTP object has an instance method called sendmail, which is typically used to do the work of mailing a message.
+It takes three parameters −

 The sender − A string with the address of the sender.